 - No eating, drinking, smoking or sex between sunrise (fajr) and sunset (maghrib)

-- Curb undesirable emotions such as anger, greed, envy, lust, and refrain from gossip.
+- Curb undesirable emotions such as anger, greed, envy and lust, and refrain from gossip.

 - Be charitable and help those in need.